OFA-Sys/OFA/README.md

 <br></br>

 # Finetuning & Inference
 Below we provide methods for finetuning and inference on different downstream tasks.
-We provide both pretrained OFA-Large and OFA-Base in [checkpoints.md](checkpoints.md), the following scripts is running for OFA-Large.
-If you want to use OFA-Base, just change the `restore_file` to the path where ofa_base.pt is located, and change `arch=ofa_large` to `arch=ofa_base`. **Note that the optimal hyperparameters for the Base model may be different from the Large model and requires proper hyperparameter tuning.**
+We provide both pretrained OFA-Large and OFA-Base in [checkpoints.md](checkpoints.md).
+The scripts here are prepared for OFA-Large.
+If you want to use OFA-Base, just modify `--restore-file` to the path where ofa_base.pt is located and change `--arch=ofa_large` to `--arch=ofa_base`. **Note that the optimal hyperparameters for the Base model may be different from the Large model and requires proper hyperparameter tuning.**
 ## Image Captioning
 We provide procedures to reproduce our results of image captioning on our paper below.
 <details>